 Based on the user’s selections, the data query will return a data table of the information.
 The information is a subset of the rows in the full NHQDR data table for the chosen measure.
 The results of a query on the national level for the cardiovascular measure “Deaths per 1,000 hospital admissions with congestive heart failure (CHF)” are shown in Figure 17, by ethnicity and gender.
 The full NHQDR table is available and can be saved by selecting “Excel — Open/Save File.”

 A short description about the source data is available by selecting “More Information” under the selected data table.
 Select “Measure Specification” under the table for the definition of the selected measure.

-A graphic depiction of the selected data query is available by selecting the “Graphic”tab above the data table.
+Users can view a graphical depiction of the selected data query by selecting the “Graph” tab above the data table.
 When the query is specific to trends over time, a line graph is displayed (Figure 18).
 When one or two categories are selected, bar graphs are used to depict the data (Figure 19).